basanders/Scandal/README.md

 ## Acknowledgments

-Scandal utilizes the [ASM](http://asm.ow2.org) allppurpose Java bytecode manipulation and analysis framework for compiling its domain-specific language.
+Scandal utilizes the [ASM](http://asm.ow2.org) framework for compiling its domain-specific language.
 Plots are made possible by the [JFreeChart](http://www.jfree.org/jfreechart) and the [JCommon](http://www.jfree.org/jcommon) libraries.
 Scandal is being developed by [Luis F. Vieira Damiani](http://vieira-damiani.com) under the orientation of [Dr. Beverly Sanders](https://www.cise.ufl.edu/people/faculty/sanders).

 ## Using the domain-specific language